Punktum-dk/epp-service-specification/README.md

 | **Local representation** | Local representation |
 | International representation | **International representation** |

-A basic example can be located in the appendices.

 This is a diagram depicting the general algorithm used for resolving the address data.
 The algorithm presupposes that at least one address is present.

 ![Diagram of address resolution for contact creation][epp-address-resolution]